Religion-and-Science

 HOPOS

-I am working (on and off) on a paper looking at the debate over the use of hypotheses in 18th century science.
-In particular, I look at Emilie DuChatelet and George-Louis LeSage's support of hypotheses and contrast their understanding of just what a hypothesis is with that of their far more numerous opponents (e.g. Newton).
+Hypotheses and the Aims of Natural Philosophy---in this paper I look at the debate over the use of hypotheses in 18th century science.
+In particular, I unpack Emilie DuChatelet and George-Louis LeSage's support of hypotheses and contrast their understanding of what a hypothesis is with that of their far more numerous opponents (e.g. Newton and his followers).
 I argue that really the debate over hypotheses was not a debate over the methodology of science but rather over the aims of science.
 Supporters of hypotheses believed science aimed at providing (efficient) causal explanations, while anti-hypothesizers explicitly disavowed such explanations and instead embraced more descriptive aims.

 Draft available upon request